rudidude86/gura-lang.github.io/documents/Launch-Program.md

 ## {{ page.chapter }}.6.
 Working Directory

-When the interpret is launched, it creates a working directory if it's not exist.
+When the interpret is launched, it creates a working directory if it's not exist, which Gura applications can use to store working files.

-The directory name comes like below where gura_version is Gura's version.
+The directory name comes like below where GURA_VERSION is the Gura's version.

 For Windows:

-    %LOCALAPPDATA%\Gura\gura_version
+    %LOCALAPPDATA%\Gura\GURA_VERSION

 For Linux:

-    $HOME/.gura/gura_version
+    $HOME/.gura/GURA_VERSION

-A variable `sys.localdir` points to the directory, which can be used to store working files of Gura applications.
+A variable `sys.localdir` points to the directory.